MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/sample-charts.md

 This topic contains sample charts along with the respective data description and presentation XML strings.
 You can specify the:

--   *Data description XML string* for a chart using the `SavedQueryVisualization.DataDescription` or `UserQueryVisualization.DataDescription` attribute for the organization-owned or user-owned chart respectively.
+-   *Data description XML string* for a chart using the `SavedQueryVisualization.DataDescription` or `UserQueryVisualization.DataDescription` column for the organization-owned or user-owned chart respectively.

 -   *Presentation description XML string* for a chart using the `SavedQueryVisualization.PresentationDescription` or `UserQueryVisualization.
-PresentationDescription` attribute for the organization-owned or user-owned chart respectively.
+PresentationDescription` column for the organization-owned or user-owned chart respectively.

 <a name="ColumnChart"></a>
 ## Column Chart